Sign up to our Newsletter

 2. How Much Do Construction Lawyers Make?

-3. What Are the Educational Requirements to Become a Construction Lawyer?
+3. What are the Educational Requirements for Becoming a Construction Lawyer?

 To become a construction lawyer, you must complete a bachelor’s degree and a Juris Doctor (JD).
-Some higher-paying positions may also ask you to have a Master’s in Legal Studies in Construction Law (LLM).
+Higher-paying positions may also require a Master’s in Legal Studies in Construction Law (LLM).

 4. How Long Does It Take to Become a Construction Lawyer?

-It will take at least seven years to become a construction lawyer: four years for your undergrad and three for your JD.
-An LLM will add an additional year to this timeline.
+Becoming a construction lawyer will take at least seven years: four years for your undergrad and three for your JD.
+An LLM will add a year to this timeline.

 Final Thoughts